sejori/peko/README.md

 })
 ```

-The included `staticHandler`, `ssrHandler` and `sseHandler` handlers can be plugged straight into routes and reduce boilerplate code for serving static assets, rendering client-side apps and streaming [CustomEvents](https://developer.mozilla.org/docs/Web/API/CustomEvent/CustomEvent) for server-sent events respectively (see `/examples` for implementations).
-There are also authentication, logging and caching middleware.
+The included `staticHandler`, `ssrHandler` and `sseHandler` handlers can be plugged straight into routes and reduce boilerplate code for serving static assets, rendering HTML on the server or streaming [CustomEvents](https://developer.mozilla.org/docs/Web/API/CustomEvent/CustomEvent) for server-sent events respectively.
+There are also authentication, logging and caching middleware to cover the basic set of app requirements.
+See `examples` for demo implementations.
 Of course, you can also create your own middleware or handlers and plug them into your routes.

 <h3 id="response-caching">Response caching</h3>